-Example: Th e IHRTP Type of Results Indicators Data Sources Methods/Techniques for Measuring Results Immediate Outcomes % of participants who express increased confidence in their ability to analyze human rights standards and issues % of participants who express increased confidence in their ability to develop and deliver effective HRE activities Number of Individual Plans which integrate learning from the Program • Participants Pre-training assignments End of stream and general evaluation questionnaires Individual Plans Observations Interviews Equitas Community Intermediate Outcomes % of alumni who have integrated a participatory approach into their HRE work % of alumni who have implemented their Individual Plans % of alumni who indicate they have integrated their learning from the IHRTP into the work of their organization. % of alumni who are collaborating with other IHRTP alumni in their HRE work Number and relevance of "posts" and exchanges on the Equitas Community Alumni organizations Equitas Community 6-month and 24-month follow-up questionnaires Regional alumni meetings Analysis of the activity on the Equitas Community
+Type of Results Indicators Data Sources Methods/Techniques for Measuring Results Immediate Outcomes % of participants who express increased confidence in their ability to analyze human rights issues using the international human rights framework % of participants who express increased confidence in their ability to develop and deliver effective HRE activities Number of Individual Plans which integrate learning from the Program • Participants Pre-training assignments End of stream and general evaluation questionnaires Individual Plans Observations Interviews Equitas Community Intermediate Outcomes % of alumni who have integrated a participatory approach into their HRE work % of alumni who have implemented their Individual Plans % of alumni who indicate they have integrated their learning from the IHRTP into the work of their organization. % of alumni who are collaborating with other IHRTP alumni in their HRE work Number and relevance of "posts" and exchanges on the Equitas Community Alumni organizations Equitas Community 6-month and 24-month follow-up questionnaires Regional alumni meetings Analysis of the activity on the Equitas Community

-30 min Part B Work Individually
+45 min Part B Work Individually

-- 1. Use the table on the next page to develop performance indicators (quantitative and/or qualitative) for the immediate outcomes and intermediate outcomes you worked on earlier. - 2.
+- 1. Use the table below to develop performance indicators (quantitative and/or qualitative) for the immediate outcomes and intermediate outcomes you worked on earlier on page 6-20.
+Write only 1 or 2 indicators for each outcome. - 2.
 Also, in the 'Data Sources' and 'Methods/Techniques for Measuring Results' columns, add ways in which you will collect information to verify your results.
 This could be using questionnaires, focus groups, research techniques, interviews, observation.
-Refer to the "Evaluation Techniques" on page 6-36 of the Materials section for more information.
+Refer to the "Evaluation Techniques" on page 6-30 of the Materials section for more information.

 Results Indicators Data Sources Methods/Techniques

-Immediate Outcomes Immediate Outcomes
+Immediate Outcomes 5

-Intermediate Outcom 25
+Intermediate Outcom

-micimicalate outcom

-30 min Part C Work in a Group
+Part C Work in a Group